 This type of question's answers can be displayed in two different ways:

-we strongly recommend to keep the response options precise, easy to understand.
+We strongly recommend keeping the response options precise, easy to understand.

 5. Show feedback per question: Feedback options can be presented or even mandatory requested based on the responses.
 E.g you may want to collect the reasons in case the agent failed to follow the appropriate process.

 Click on the "Show or request feedback" option to enable the configuration.

 Every question will enable 2 options: